chronicle/detection-rules/tools/content_manager/README.md

-Content Manager is a command-line tool that can be used to manage content in [Google SecOps](https://cloud.google.com/security/products/security-operations) such as rules, data, tables, reference lists, and rule exclusions.
-Content Manager can be utilized in a CI/CD pipeline to implement Detection-as-Code with Google SecOps or ran locally using
-[Application Default Credentials (ADC)](https://cloud.google.com/docs/authentication/application-default-credentials) for authentication.
+Content Manager is a command-line tool that can be used to manage content in [Google SecOps](https://cloud.google.com/security/products/security-operations) such as rules, data, tables, reference lists, rule exclusions, and saved searches.
+Content Manager can be utilized in a CI/CD pipeline to implement Detection-as-Code with Google SecOps or ran locally using [Application Default Credentials (ADC)](https://cloud.google.com/docs/authentication/application-default-credentials) for authentication.

 If you're new to the concept of managing detection rules and other content using